THIS edition of RIP Racers features one of very few Holden Racing Team cars to have been lost to a chassis-destroying crash.

 “The first time I jumped on the brake pedal at Honda Corner on the out lap it broke the bolt and the car snapped left into the tyre wall.
 I nearly killed myself and nearly rolled the thing.
 He (Lowe) didn’t last there much longer after that …”

-Repairs were made to HRT 027 and it re-emerged later in the year as the team’s very first 1993-spec VP Commodore, complete with Chevrolet engine rather than the normal five-litre Holden V8
+Repairs were made to HRT 027 and it re-emerged later in the year as the team’s first 1993-spec VP Commodore, complete with Chevrolet engine rather than the normal five-litre Holden V8.

-The car was repaired overnight but failed to finish the endurance classic, which would ultimately be its last race before the Phillip Island testing incident occurred early the following season.
+The traditional pre-Bathurst enduro was ultimately its last race before the Phillip Island testing incident occurred early the following season.